The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Environmental Impact of Chimney Relining

-- Recyclable Materials: Stainless steel and aluminum liners can often be recycled at the end of their lifespan.
+- Recyclable Materials: Stainless and aluminum liners can usually be recycled when they're done.

 Additional DIY Tips for Reducing Costs